hvwaldow/esget/README.md

 Earth System Grid gETer
 -----------------------

-esget is a tool to mirror part of the Earth System Grid Federation (ESGF) distributed database.
+Esget is a tool to mirror part of the Earth System Grid Federation (ESGF) distributed database.
 The output of many climate-related simulation projects is distributed via ESGF, e.g. CORDEX, CMIP5, GeoMIP, or PMIP3.

 esget is designed to deal with very large datasets.
 Its features include: